reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-apache-http-client-classic-apis.md

 Additionally, response handlers promote code reusability, as the same handler can be used across multiple HTTP requests with similar response processing requirements.

-Overall, response handlers enhance the flexibility, readability, and maintainability of code that interacts with HTTP responses using Apache HTTP client.
+Overall, response handlers enhance the flexibility, readability, and maintainability of code that interacts with HTTP responses using Apache HttpClient.

 ### Overview of Logic to Execute HTTP Method and Test It